BrianDehlinger/DCB-Dynamic-Codon-Biaser/README.md

 1) Go to a terminal and change  your view to the testApp subfolder
 2) Enter the command:
     $ python3 -m flask run
-3) Web server will be up.
+3) Local web server will be up.
+This is NOT concurrent and it is highly discouraged to use the flask run command in production.

+You may choose any number of methods for deployment!

+Gunicorn is our choice.